Course Catalog 2024-2025

 GOV 263 Political Theory of the 19th Century (4 Credits)

 A study of the major liberal and radical political theories of the 19th century, with emphasis on the writings of Hegel, Marx, Tocqueville, Mill and Nietzsche.
 Designation: Theory.
-Not open to first-year students. {S}
+Restrictions: Not open to first-years. {S}

 Fall, Spring, Variable